lewi01/Recipe/README.md

 POST/api/register
 ![Screenshot from 2022-02-28 15-11-15](https://user-images.githubusercontent.com/68944324/155982065-6b429c8d-e483-4787-b00e-cf51a56648a5.png)

-Every user is allowed to post their recipe only if they are registered and recive a response according to the id of the recipe
+Every user is allowed to post their recipe only if they are registered and recive a response according to the id of the recipe.

 -Example
 POST /api/recipe/new

 {
    "name": "Mint Tea",
    "category": "beverage",